dmeybohm/dot-notation/README.md

 ```

 The interface consists of two static methods: `expand()` and `fromFile()`.
 Both
-methods transform the dotted notation to the equivalent expanded arrays:
+methods transform the dotted notation to the equivalent expanded arrays.

 ### DotNotation::expand()